The Twilight Saga: Breaking Dawn – Part 1: Plot

 As Bella's pregnancy progresses, her health declines rapidly.
-She soon realizes the baby is craving blood, and begins drinking human blood obtained by Carlisle from the hospital, improving her health.
-As a half-vampire, the fetus's development is far more accelerated than that of a human fetus, and thus Bella’s pregnancy progresses at an alarming rate.
+She soon realizes the fetus is craving blood, so she begins drinking human blood obtained by Carlisle from the hospital, improving her health.
+As a half-vampire, the fetus's development is far more accelerated than that of a human fetus, and thus Bella's pregnancy progresses at an alarming rate.

 Edward's resentment for the baby dissolves when he discovers he can read its thoughts.

-When Bella suddenly goes into labor, Edward, Jacob, and Rosalie begin performing an emergency cesarean section while Carlisle is out obtaining blood.
+When Bella suddenly goes into labor, Edward, Jacob, and Rosalie begin performing an emergency C-section while Carlisle is out obtaining blood.
 The procedure is excruciatingly painful, and Bella falls unconscious, though she wakes to find she has delivered a healthy daughter, whom she names Renesmee (a combination of her mother's name and Edward's mother's name).

-Bella’s heart suddenly stops, and Jacob desperately attempts CPR.
-Edward injects Bella's heart with his venom in an attempt to transform her into a vampire, but his action appears to be futile as Bella remains lifeless.
-A distraught Jacob decides to kill Renesmee for apparently causing Bella's death; however, when they look into each other's eyes, he imprints on her, preventing his pack from killing her as their most absolute law is not to harm anyone who has been imprinted on.
+Bella's heart suddenly stops, and Jacob desperately attempts CPR.
+Edward injects Bella's heart with his venom in an attempt to transform her into a vampire, but his action seems futile as Bella remains lifeless.
+A distraught Jacob decides to kill Renesmee for apparently causing Bella's death; however, when he looks into the baby's eyes, he "imprints" on her: a werewolf phenomenon in which one realizes one's soul-mate.
+This prevents his pack from killing her as their most absolute law is not to harm anyone who has been imprinted on.

-Over the course of two days, Bella's injuries heal and her figure returns to normal.
-Finally, her eyes become blood-red, signifying that she has become a vampire.
+Over the course of two days, though still unconscious, Bella's injuries heal and her figure returns to normal.
+Finally, her eyes open and are blood-red, signifying that she has become a vampire.

-In a post-credits scene, the Volturi's secretary Bianca delivers a message from Carlisle which summarizes Bella and Edward's wedding and Bella's transformation into a vampire.
-Aro has Bianca killed by Demetri and Felix for misspelling Carlisle's name.
-The two other Volturi banter about how Carlisle is growing his coven and that the Volturis' dispute with the Cullens is over.
-However, Aro disagrees, saying they still have something he wants.
+In a post-credits scene, the Volturi, the keepers of vampire law, receive a letter from Carlisle which summarizes Bella and Edward's wedding and her transformation into a vampire.
+The Volturi bicker about how Carlisle is growing his coven and that the Volturis' dispute with the Cullens is over.
+However, their leader mentions that the Cullens still have something he wants.